Child Protective Services (CPS):

 Permanency Care Assistance

-PCA offers financial help to family members who accept legal responsibility for relative children and youth when going home and adoption are not possible.
-In order to qualify for the program, kinship caregivers must, among other requirements, become verified as foster parents, care for the child as foster parents for at least six months, enter a PCA agreement, and obtain legal custody through the courts.
+PCA offers financial help to kinship caregivers who accept legal responsibility for relative children and youth who cannot go home or be adopted.
+Among other requirements, caregivers must become verified foster parents and care for the child for six months, enter into an agreement with CPS, and get legal custody through the courts.

 Improving Outcomes on Domestic Violence Cases